Listen to This Article:

 Certified Fundamentals Cook®

-This certification is for high school graduates who have completed coursework in nutrition and food safety.
-To obtain this first certification, individuals must pass an exam.
+This certification is for high school graduates (or equivalent) who have completed coursework in nutrition and food safety and sanitation.
+To obtain this first certification, individuals must pass written and practical exams.

 Certified Culinarian®

 This certification is for the entry-level culinarian.
-It can be earned with a combination of education and experience—such as a high school diploma and two years in the culinary industry—or with an associate degree in culinary arts.
+It can be earned with a combination of education and experience—such as a high school diploma and two years in the culinary industry—or with an associate degree in culinary arts and by passing written and practical exams.

 Certified Sous Chef®

 This is the first ACF supervisory certification.
-Applicants must have at least two years of supervisory experience and three to five years of culinary experience, depending on their education level.
+In addition to written and practical exams, applicants must have at least two years of supervisory experience and three to five years of culinary experience, depending on their education level.
+Written and practical exams are a part of this certification, as well.

 Certified Chef de Cuisine®

 This is a supervisor in charge of food production in a foodservice operation.
-You must have at least three years of experience supervising two or more employees, as well as continuing education hours, an associate degree, or the completion of an ACFEF Apprenticeship Program.
+You must have at least three years of experience supervising two or more employees within the past ten years, as well as 150 hours of continuing education, an associate degree, or the completion of an ACFEF Apprenticeship Program.
+Written and practical exams are also a part of this certification.

 Certified Executive Chef®